samandalib/forkery/README.md

 - 📚 **Improve documentation** and user guides
 - 🔧 **Contribute code** and technical improvements

-Check out the [Development Guide](https://github.com/samandalib/forkery/blob/main/Docs/DEVELOPMENT.md) for setup instructions and contribution guidelines.
+Check out the project's documentation for setup instructions and contribution guidelines.

 ## 📄 License

-This project is open source and available under the [MIT License](https://github.com/samandalib/forkery/blob/main/LICENSE).
+This project is open source and available under the MIT License.

 ## 🙏 Acknowledgments